Designing “Air Traffic Control” for Charge Nurses

 KEY TAKEAWAY

-Staffing tools aren’t just operational.
+Staffing tools aren’t just operational systems.
 They’re emotional systems.